bioidiap/bob.learn.linear/doc/guide.rst

     [   3.8   -3.7 -100. ]]

-Once the training set has been defined, the overall procedure to train a :py:class:`bob.learn.linear.Machine` with a :py:class:`bob.learn.linear.PCATrainer` is simple and shown below.
+Once the training set has been defined, the overall procedure to train a :py:class:`xbob.learn.linear.Machine` with a :py:class:`xbob.learn.linear.PCATrainer` is simple and shown below.
 Please note that the concepts remains very similar for most of the other `trainers` and `machines`.